How To Avoid Fake CBD Oils

 Certificate of Analysis

 Certificates of Analysis have become very popular ways in which CBD companies can prove that they are trustworthy to customers.
-Reputable CBD companies will pay third-party vendors to test their CBD products and then list the results of that test on everyone of their product.
+Reputable CBD companies will pay third-party vendors to test their CBD products and then list the results of that test on everyone of their products.
 This shows that a company is being honest about what is actually in their CBD.

 Given the problems that the FDA has in enforcing widespread CBD regulations, it seems prudent for customers to only purchase CBD products when a company offers a certificate of analysis.

 Many concerns or questions about a CBD vendor can be asked with a simple Google search.
 A search on a product should tell you a variety of things, including:

 -If any complaints have been lodged against the company in question